 Cam Slater lost in his boxing match last night and his political critics are finding pleasure in his beating, but the real issue is Slaters’s undeniable courage in facing an obviously superior fighting force.
 Just like Colin Craig did.

 Nobody is perfect.
-Its easy to find fault and criticise when your not subject to the threat of failure.
+Its easy to find fault and criticise when you’re not subject to the threat of failure.
 Craig and Slater went out there and had a go.
 They both deserve credit for their courage and I’m not going to be one of the whining do nothings who can only criticize Craig from the shadows.

 Again, the sclerotic orthodoxy of progressive politics has to be broken and Craig is the only person so far who has provided a real opportunity to do that.
 Slater too should give Craig some credit, and he might if he was objective about it.
 He isn’t, and he never has been, not even from the get go, and I therefore suspect there’s something personal driving Slater’s anti-Craig crusade.